Environment | In harmony with nature

 ・Execute water stewardship plan at manufacturing facilities in water stress areas*2 by 2030

-To achieve the focused target, the Group will create the water stewardship plans at 100% of manufacturing facilities in water stress areas much earlier than 2030 and monitor the ratio of facilities that created the plans and the progress.
-As of June 2022, 25 manufacturing facilities are located in water stress areas and 7 facilities (28%) had created their water stewardship plans.
-For details of the water stewardship plan, see “Minimizing footprint.”
+To achieve the focused target, the Group will create water stewardship plans at 100% of its manufacturing facilities in water stress areas earlier than 2030 and monitor the ratio of facilities that created the plans and the progress.
+As of December 2023, all 17 sites in the scope had completed the development of water stewardship plans.
+For details of the water stewardship plan, see “Minimizing footprint”.

-In addition, the Group has a permanent goal of and committed to no deforestation*3 in sourcing and production activities, which is incorporated into the Global Sustainable Procurement Policy, and worked on achieving the goal in cooperation with its suppliers, business partners and other stakeholders.
-To strengthen the activities, the Group established its target: by the end of 2022 as 30% of the Group’s natural rubber supply chain will be traceable to the smallholder level, and 21 natural rubber processing facilities and four natural rubber plantations will undergo on-site ESG audits and be monitored its progress.
-For details of the plan and progress, see “Procurement.”
+In addition, the Group has a permanent goal of and is committed to no deforestation*3 in sourcing and production activities, which is incorporated into the Global Sustainable Procurement Policy, and worked on achieving the goal in cooperation with its suppliers, business partners and other stakeholders.
+In 2023, the Group has achieved a significant milestone: 34% of its natural rubber supply chain became traceable to the smallholder level, which exceeded the original target of 30%.
+This achievement is based on self-declarations from our suppliers, marking a notable step forward in our journey towards complete transparency.
+From 2022 to 2023, the Groups has also completed a total of 54 on-site ESG audits of our tier-1 natural rubber processing facilities.
+For details of the plan and progress, see “Procurement”.

 1. Continuous improvement is ongoing efforts to improve environmental performance year by year (such as 1% improvement) thorough Plan-Do-Check-Act (PDCA) cycle.